Certified Mold Remediation Georgetown, CT

 Norwalk River Floodplain Drives Basement Risk

-FEMA AE Zones Through The Village Corridor
+mapped floodplains Through The Village Corridor

-Properties along the Norwalk River through Georgetown Village, the Branchville border, and Cannondale sit in mapped FEMA flood zones.
+Properties along the Norwalk River through Georgetown Village, the Branchville border, and Cannondale sit in mapped flood zones.
 Even minor backwater events leave Category 3 moisture on fieldstone foundations and joist undersides, supporting Stachybotrys colonization within 24 to 48 hours.

 Mill-Era Basements With Stone Walls And Earth Floors